Kunal-Kokate/myBlog/content/posts/dbtfundamentals.md

 - dbt works directly with your data platform to manage your transformations, test them, and then also document your transformations along the way
 ![image](/img/dbtWorkflow.png)

+#### Overview of an Exemplar Project
+DAG - Directed Acyclic Graph - Shows the flow of data all the way from the source(green nodes) all hte way through the final model
+Blue nodes are called models and those map one to one with a table or view in your data platform

+Common dbt Command
+dbt run - run dbt command to build database models.

 ## How dbt Works